 Over nearly 40 years of hockey games, swimming lessons, volleyball matches, and story times, the Valley Park Community Centre is central to community life.
 However, a lot has changed since the 1980s when it was first built.
 Stoney Creek has expanded and diversified significantly.
 Technology is helping people learn and connect in new ways.
 We are more conscious of our impact on the environment.
-With the 2,462 sq.m (26,500 sq.ft.) library expansion designed to target LEED Gold standards and extensive upgrades within the facility, the centre has been reinvented as a sustainable, upgraded reflection of this vibrant community.
+The 2,462 sq.m (26,500 sq.ft.) library expansion is LEED Gold-certified, featuring extensive upgrades within the facility to reinvent it as a sustainable, upgraded reflection of this vibrant community.

 Arranged in a large square with the children’s area at its centre there are library zones for computer use, general print and digital media collections, a dynamic makerspace and green screen/media recording room, young adult area and study rooms.
 A variety of seating opportunities are providing throughout the library and recreation centre from cozy loungers with a view to the outside world to adjustable tasks chairs at workstations to support different uses and users.

 An adaptable community room connects to a new entry on the west side where the old meets new, becoming an accessible off hours area within the facility that can be booked for several types of community meetings and purposes.
 Through thoughtful space planning the community room is divisible into two spaces with connections to the library and recreation centre for simultaneous use by each department.